 Named for the mission San Antonio de Valero – the original name of the Alamo – Valero Energy Corporation was created on Jan.
 1, 1980, as the corporate successor of LoVaca Gathering Company, a subsidiary of the Coastal States Gas Corporation.
 Valero is the direct result of a $1.6 billion settlement approved unanimously in 1978 by the Texas Railroad Commission, the state's natural gas regulatory agency, which ended more than six years of litigation brought against Coastal by its municipal gas customers.

 Valero's natural-gas transportation business diversified in the mid-1980s when the company purchased a 50 percent interest in a Corpus Christi, Texas, refinery owned by Saber Energy.
 The operation began as nothing more than a vacuum unit and crude unit on a humble plot of land near the Corpus Christi Ship Channel.
 But in the years that followed, Valero assembled its "Refinery of the Future," and through its subsidiaries added more refineries starting in 1997, with 15 plants today.
-Through these acquisitions, the company also branched into retail and wholesale markets, and today supplies independently owned wholesale outlets carrying its brands in the United States, Canada, the United Kingdom and Ireland.
+Through these acquisitions, the company also branched into wholesale markets, and today supplies independently owned wholesale outlets carrying its brands in the United States, Canada, the United Kingdom, Ireland and Mexico.

-Today, Valero proudly has a workforce of about 10,000 employees and a refining throughput capacity of approximately 3.1 million barrels per day, making it the largest global independent petroleum refiner -- tops among refiners that don't also drill for oil.
-The company ranks No. 31 on the current Fortune 500 list, and is still based in its hometown of San Antonio.
-Valero is also a leading ethanol producer with 14 ethanol plants in the Mid-Continent region of the U.S. and a combined production capacity of 1.73 billion gallons per year.
+Today, Valero proudly has a workforce of about 10,000 employees and a refining throughput capacity of approximately 3.2 million barrels per day, making it the largest global independent petroleum refiner -- tops among refiners not engaged in oil exploration.
+The company ranks No. 32 on the current Fortune 500 list, and is still based in its hometown of San Antonio.
+Valero also is North America's largest renewable fuels producer, with its Diamond Green Diesel joint venture producing renewable diesel fuel from recycled animal fats, used cooking oil and inedible corn oil, and 14 ethanol plants in the U.S. Midwest with a combined production capacity of 1.73 billion gallons per year.